uboness/com.fibaro/README.md

 If it takes longer you (probably) need to restart your homey.

 ## Change Log:
+### v 1.2.3
+Add Dim for FGRM-222 and invert direction of shutter movement

 ### v 1.2.0
 Add "get battery level" on wakeup, to battery devices